eurodyke/eurofm/README.md

 # eurofm
-A Pure Data patch to frequence modulate any audio input
+A Pure Data patch to modulate the frequency of any audio input

 Features: